 The conventional thermostat inputs is designed to work for emergency operation only.
-Connections are Y1, Y2 and C. When Y1 is energized the outdoor unit will operate at speeds equivalent to 1.5, or median, demand.
+Connections are Y1, Y2, O, W and C. When Y1 is energized the outdoor unit will operate at speeds equivalent to 1.5, or median, demand.
 When Y1 and Y2 are energized, the system will operate at maximum capacity.

-In an emergency, it is possible to replace the UI with a conventional thermostat, see Fig. 31 for wiring.
-Refer to Step 13 for more information.
+In an emergency, it is possible to replace the UI with a conventional heat pump thermostat (must be dual fuel capable if using a furnace), see Fig. 31 for wiring.
+Refer to Step 14 for more information.